sisterme3/AI-Project/README.md

-Requirements: There really shouldn't be any new modules that you have to import.
+Requirements: There really shouldn't be any new modules that you have to import, just make sure you have the neccessary module for the search.py and csp.py files.

-Run Class is playDominosa.py
+-Run Class is playDominosa.py

+-Project Bonuses are within projectBonus